Community Guidelines

 The purpose of the StudentCrowd platform is to create a space where students can share their experiences of university freely and where their voices can be heard.
 We expect students to tell the truth and stand behind comments made in reviews.
 We cannot fact-check reviews.

-While we have an automated moderation system in place, we rely on the StudentCrowd community to flag any content that breaches our guidelines.
+While we have an automated moderation system in place which flags reviews which contain swear words or offensive language, we rely on the StudentCrowd community to flag any content that breaches our guidelines.

 Here are our principles in more detail: